 The program launched with a website in nine languages to maximize its accessibility, with easy-to-understand video and collateral content in a robust partner toolkit for CDFIs and CBOs to share in their communities.
 CBOs have continued to join the effort, spreading word as trusted sources within communities across the state.

 A statewide media buy is underway, specifically reaching non-white business owners.
 Almost 11,500 direct mail pieces have been sent to small businesses in rural zip codes, and over 8,000 Spanish-language mailers were sent to zip codes with high LatinX populations.

 To get underneath barriers uncovered in our research — such as fear of debt and distrust of big banks — testimonial videos from diverse small business owners were created so that business owners across Washington could truly see themselves in the fund’s advertising.
 In these videos, business owners speak to the ease and efficacy of the fund, helping to encourage applications in under-resourced and under-banked communities.

 Currently an active program, the Flex Fund receives applications and distributes loans by the day.
-To date, 338 businesses and nonprofits have been funded, totaling $28.1 million in loans.
-Of those funded organizations, 81% have diverse ownership.
+To date, over 770 businesses and nonprofits have been funded, totaling over $65 million in loans.
+Of those funded organizations, almost 80% have diverse ownership.

 338 businesses and nonprofits fundedtotalling $28.1 million in loans